floriank/blog/content/post/using-phoenix-with-docker-addendum-exrm.md

 There are some downsides though:

 - Running migrations is currently tied to the server directly
+- Configuration is not completely independent from the application - as of now, your admin needs to be able to read and write Elixir
 - The assets are immutable and have to be rebuilt each time, however, this allows for independent versioning for the assets
+- The app version is hard coded - one could extract it from `mix.exs`, if ones beard is long enough

-While looking at this process in general, I must also say that running elixir in docker containers does _not_ work towards the microservice approach, the images _all_ need to have the full run time environment after all and it might be better to use the abstraction for applications that the Erlang VM provides directly.
+While looking at this process in general, I must also say that running Elixir in docker containers does _not_ work towards the microservice approach, the images _all_ need to have the full run time environment and it might be better to use the abstraction for applications and processes that the Erlang VM provides directly.

-If you find yourself having to integrate a service based on Elixir or Erlang in a running environemnt, this might be an option for you after all.
+If you find yourself having to integrate a service based on Elixir or Erlang in an existing environment, this might be an option for you after all.

-I hope you learned a bit from this project - I always appreciate commentary (or plain ranting if that is your thing!).